This article was updated on January 10, 2022 to reflect recent information and research.

 [5 MIN READ]

 In this article:

-Drink that H20
+Drink that H2O

 Plus, it helps you feel full longer, so you’re not reaching for the snack drawer as often.

 If you’re having trouble staying on top of your hydration, try purchasing a water bottle with measurements on the side, so you can track how much you’re drinking.
 You can also try downloading a water drinking tracker app on your phone.

-If you’re looking for inspiration on where to start with veggie-friendly meals, try these vegetarian dishes that even carnivores will love.
+If you’re looking for inspiration on where to start with prebiotic-filled, veggie-friendly meals, try these vegetarian dishes that even carnivores will love.

 Spice it up

-How do whole grains help you feel better?
+If you’re feeling sluggish, whole grains can help you start to feel better.
 First, they’re loaded with natural fiber, which can help with digestion and lower blood pressure.
-They also contain lots of vitamins — including vitamin B, thiamin, magnesium, and riboflavin — which can help boost your metabolism and your immune system.
+They also contain lots of vitamins — including vitamin B, thiamin, magnesium and riboflavin — which can help boost your metabolism and your immune system.

-Should I start a ‘detox’ diet?
+Should I start a “detox” diet?

 While many people may look to fad diets and “detox” regimens, the truth is these plans don’t work for everyone and may do more harm than good.

-Before starting any diet changes, be sure to talk to your doctor or a registered dietitian.
+Before making any diet changes, be sure to talk to your doctor or a registered dietitian.
 They will be able to guide you in the right direction and help you come up with healthy habits that you can stick to long-term.

 Find a doctor